Great for Beginner Instructors

 Unlike other e-learning platforms on this list, Thinkific doesn’t include a sales funnel builder or email marketing software, but it does offer a quality course hosting experience and the student engagement features like quizzes and course compliance.

-Furthermore, you can drip your course content from the moment a student enrolls and setup lesson prerequisites before students progress through your course.
+Furthermore, you can drip your course material from the moment a student enrolls and set up lesson prerequisites before students progress through your course.

 Another Thinkific benefit is its website design tools, which allow you to create a front-facing website for your business.

 To make it easy, Thinkific provides multiple site themes and its website builder.
 The sites you can create are professional-looking, modern, and you don’t have to know how to write code to build one yourself.